 5 Limitation and discussion

 In this paper, we build a malicious traffic extraction system.
 It can quickly extract the DNS resource records of zoom attacks, random subdomain attacks and DGAs from passive DNS data, rather than just through blacklist or more simple way to filter.
-And it can greatly reduce the amount of DNS data that is further detected.
+Besides, it can greatly reduce the amount of DNS data that is further detected.

-Our system also has some limitations.
+In addition, our system also has some limitations.
 For example, due to the lack of continuous long-term data sources, and the lack of sufficient historical data support, we believe that the construction of data warehouse by using some statistical characteristics of the historical data, to determine the domain name can be clearer.
-For example, the survival time of DGA domains is usually well below 30 days, and we can build corresponding features to record the number of times in the past few days.
-By using this feature, we can identify domain names to a greater extent.
-The same reason also caused us to be unable to explore the timeliness of the model, that is, cannot determine how long the parameters are valid.
+For example, the survival time of DGA domains is usually well below 30 days, and we can build corresponding features to record the number of times over the past few days.
+Through using this feature, we can significantly identify domain names .
+The same reason also caused us being unable to explore the timeliness of the model, that is, cannot determine how long the parameters are valid.
 However, we provide methods for exploring parameters in this paper.

 For the extraction of DGA traffic, the recall rate has not reached 100%.
-We also have some ideas on how to improve recall rates.
+Besides, we also have some ideas on how to improve recall rates.
 The added feature mentioned in the previous paragraph is on the one hand, on the other hand, the DGA is divided into several categories.
 We need to distinguish whether the DGA is generated using the dictionary or hash, or according to the time pseudo-randomly generated.
-At the same time, we also need to consider the balance time and recall rate, and the closer it is to a complete detection model, the more time it takes, which is what we need to focus on.
+Meanwhile, we also need to consider the balance time and recall rate, and the closer it is to a complete detection model, the more time it takes, which is what we need to focus on.

 In the extraction of DDOS traffic, our method can only select the secondary domain names of the website.
-Once it is related to some of the higher traffic flow of the site, we cannot distinguish between the legitimate traffic and malicious traffic on the same website when we change the domain name into the actual traffic.
-This may reduce the efficiency of domain name extraction.
+When it is related to some of the higher traffic flow of the site, we cannot distinguish between the legitimate traffic and malicious traffic on the same website when we change the domain name into the actual traffic, which may reduce the efficiency of domain name extraction.

 6 Conclusion